mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 **Results Incorrect**

-The SMART is a very young project.
+The SMART is still at its early stage of development.
 It will become more and more accurate the more spectra you contribute to the Moliverse (see Contribute to SMART).
-- If your results show strange suggestions and all of the have a cosine score of 1.0 you probably switched the columns.
-PLease be sure that your first column as proton shifts (1H) and your second column has carbon shifts (13C) each 1H-13C pair separated by a comma.
+- If your results show strange suggestions and all of the have a cosine score of 1.0 you probably have switched the columns.
+Please be sure that your first column has proton shifts (1H) and your second column has carbon shifts (13C), where each 1H-13C pair is separated by a comma.

 ## Visualize your result(s) in the 3D cluster space (Moliverse)